 IoT is a term that describes the connectivity to the Internet of physical objects that can contain sensors and can collect, process and perform real-time analytics on data.
 Examples of this could include wearable fitness devices, package asset trackers or even your Amazon Alexa.
 These devices are far simpler than smartphones and therefore more cost-efficient, utilizing Low Power Wide Area Network (LPWAN) standards to piggyback the current mobile infrastructure at a slice of the available spectrum, which offers significant boosts in signal penetration and coverage.
 An example of this requirement would be a sensor in a severe environment, like an underwater one.
 The low-powered nature of the device also allows for a battery life of ten years and beyond.

-5G promises vast improvements over current IoT capabilities, enabling scalability to what is known as “Massive IoT.”
-With latency values of a trifling millisecond, one can download an HD film in seconds.
-It will be able to support up to 100 times more connected devices per unit area with lower power consumption.
+5G promises vast improvements over current IoT capabilities, enabling scalability to what is known as “Massive IoT,” with latency values of a trifling millisecond.
+According to 5G Technology World, 5G will be able to support “up to 100 times more connected devices per unit area” with lower power consumption.
 This all adds up to a massive number of static and mobile IoT devices being supported, which have a diverse range of speed, bandwidth and quality of service requirements.
 It also equals a huge increase in data transfer, processing and storage.
 Presently, cloud computing facilitates the central processing and storage of data, data across devices and connectivity standards.
 Operators and enterprises are addressing the challenge to help handle these data volumes with edge computing and artificial intelligence techniques.

 Thus, billions more things are being connected due to lower cost and power needs, with longer range and truly global coverage capabilities.
 Some use cases are:

-Self-driving cars: Sensors in vehicles generate large amounts of data, measuring temperature, traffic conditions, weather, etc. These functions rely on real-time transmission of information to meet the demand of these applications.
+Self-driving cars: Autonomous vehicle sensors generate copious amounts of data as they measure temperature, traffic conditions, weather, and more.
+These functions rely on real-time transmission of information to meet the demand of these applications.
 With the increase in speed and lower latency, vehicles will become more intelligent by being able to collect and process even more information, including time-critical data, leading to improvements in efficiency, performance and driver experience.

 Healthcare: Medical services will see improvements with the proliferation of IoT devices.
-Remote locations without proper healthcare facilities will benefit from greater speed, lower latency and data analysis, with remote surgery becoming a possibility.
-Here’s an article we wrote with CoreKinect on the topic of medical device asset tracking.
+Rural or remote healthcare facilities will benefit from greater speed, lower latency and data analysis, with remote surgery becoming a possibility.
+Here’s an article we wrote with CoreKinect on the topic of healthcare asset tracking.

 Logistics: Asset tracking IoT sensors could allow for efficiently gathering data at all points within the supply chain, transforming end-to-end logistics operations and improving the customer experience.
-An enterprise would have access to detailed information including being able to locate a package (indoors and outdoors) along its route, what temperature it was stored in throughout transportation, where in the warehouse it was stored, and when it was delivered to the retailer.
+An enterprise would have access to detailed information including being able to locate a package (indoors and outdoors) along its route, what temperature it was stored and transported in, where precisely in the warehouse it was stored, and ultimately when it was delivered to the retailer.